Mairho/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that moves all files beginning with an uppercase
+creating a script that deletes all files in the directory